bhanug/misframe/content/2020/03/reading-in-sips.md

 >
 > —Stephen King, _On Writing_

-I was initially skeptical–can you really read a couple of pages at a time and still make decent progress?
+I was initially skeptical—can you really read a couple of pages at a time and still make decent progress?
 Won't you forget what you just read by the time you get around to another "sip" of reading?
 After trying it out, I learned you don't.
 After years of mainly reading blog posts, tweets, emails, and Slack messages, it turns out I got used to reading little sips at a